fuzzylabs/evidently-monitoring-pattern/docs/Concepts.md

 ### How are the data generated?

 This demo makes use of the Kaggle dataset [House Sales in King County, USA](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction).
 The dataset includes homes from between May 2014 to May 2015.
 The dataset contains 21,613 rows and 21 columns that represent the features of the homes sold.
-The Kaggle dataset has been uploaded to Google Drive for easy acces using [gdown](https://pypi.org/project/gdown/), so we don't need to generate and add the Kaggle API key as environment variables for using the Kaggle API.
+The Kaggle dataset has been uploaded to Google Drive for easy acces and that we don't need to generate and add the Kaggle API key as environment variables for using the Kaggle API.

 - [download_dataset.py](download_dataset.py): This script uses 2 functions from [data/get_data.py](data/get_data.py), the "download_dataset" and "preprocess_dataset function".